cnrancher/docs/content/rke/v0.1.x/cn/config-options/add-ons/user-defined-add-ons/_index.md

 > **Note:** When using user-defined add-ons, you *must* define a namespace for *all* your resources, otherwise they will end up in the `kube-system` namespace.

 RKE uploads the YAML manifest as a configmap to the Kubernetes cluster.
-Then, it runs a Kubernetes job that mounts the configmap and deploys the add-on using `kubectl apply -f`.
+Then, it runs a Kubernetes job that mounts the configmap and deploys the add-on using `kubectl --kubeconfig=kube_configxxx.yml  apply  -f`.

 RKE only adds additional add-ons when using `rke up` multiple times.
 RKE does **not** support removing of cluster add-ons when doing `rke up` with a different list of add-ons.

 As of v0.1.8, RKE will update an add-on if it is the same name.

-Prior to v0.1.8, update any add-ons by by using `kubectl edit`.
+Prior to v0.1.8, update any add-ons by by using `kubectl --kubeconfig=kube_configxxx.yml edit  `.

 ## In-line Addons
 To define an add-on directly in the YAML file, make sure to use the YAML's block indicator `|-` as the `addons` directive is a multi-line string option.
 It's possible to specify multiple YAML resource definitions by separating them using the `---` directive.